Mastering Irregular Verbs in Spanish: A thorough look

 Q: How many irregular verbs are there in Spanish?

 A: The exact number of irregular verbs in Spanish is debated, as the level of irregularity can vary.
-However, it’s safe to say there are numerous irregular verbs crucial for everyday communication.
+Still, it’s safe to say there are numerous irregular verbs crucial for everyday communication.
 Focusing on the most frequently used ones is a practical approach.

 Q: What's the best way to memorize irregular verbs?